TiFu/runepicker-helper/documentation/howitworks.md

     * inputs, outputs and network architecture can be configured in [configuration files](https://github.com/TiFu/runepicker-helper/tree/master/ml/perks/netconfig)
     * enables fast iteration of network designs and easy adaption to new data inputs
 * **95% Accuracy** for Top 2 Primary Style Prediction, **85% Accuracy** for Top 2 Sub Style Prediction
-* Perks are hard to predict based on limited information in the API
+* Perks are difficult to predict based on limited information in the API
     * e.g. there are no features indicating that 'Poro Ward' should be picked
     * **~ 50% Accuracy** on test data